 6.2.1.
-3GPP and MPEG4 Composer
+3GPP Composer

-If the client selected a 3GPP or MPEG4 file format composer, the returned configuration object implements the PVMp4FFCNClipConfigInterface interface.
+If the client selected 3GPP file format composer, the returned configuration object implements the PVMp4FFCNClipConfigInterface interface.
 The client is required to call the SetOutputFileName method to set the output file name for the authoring session.
-Furthermore, if the client wants to author an I-Motion format file, the SetAuthoringMode method call is also required.
+Furthermore, if the client wants to author a I-Motion file, then SetAuthoringMode method call is also required.
 Please refer to author interface documentation for information on various authoring modes.
 Below is a sequence diagram to illustrate the sequence of calls to configure the settings mentioned above.